Grrravity/RecipeTest/README.md

 This will open a localhost of this app in your chrome browser.

 ## APK Installation
+* Check that your phone accept unknown source apk

-1. Download the apk from here (link will be added soon)
+1. Download the apk from [here](https://github.com/Grrravity/RecipeTest/releases/download/v0.0.1/app-release.apk)

-2. Unzip-it and past the apk in your Android's storage
+2. Paste the apk in your Android's storage

-3. Then open the apk from your Android file explorer, install it and launch it.
+4. Then open the apk from your Android file explorer, install it and launch it.